salesforce/pemts/README.md

 types of [KeyStore](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types)
 implementations.
 For example JCEKS, JKS, PKCS11 implementations are bundled with JDK.
 Unfortunately neither one is FIPS compliant and you have to use a thirdparty implementation such as BCFKS to be FIPS compliant.
-Depending on your environment you might end up having to configure your JVM with different format files for various environments.
+You might end up having to configure your JVM with different format files for each environments.

 ## Solution